github/developer.github.com/content/changes/2015-08-04-get-license-contents.md

 author_name: benbalter
 ---

 The [License API](/v3/licenses/) now allows you to retrieve the contents of a repository's open source license.
-When the appropriate preview media type is passed, the repository endpoint will return information about the detected license, if any:
+As before, when the appropriate preview media type is passed, the repository endpoint will return information about the detected license, if any:

     GET /repos/:owner/:repo

-You can also get the content's of the repository's license file, whether or not the license was successfully identified via the license contents endpoint:
+You can now also get the content's of the repository's license file, whether or not the license was successfully identified via the license contents endpoint:

     GET /repos/:owner/:repo/license